 Madeline Hale — Madeline received her bachelor’s of science degree from the University of Texas at Dallas, double majoring in Speech-Language Pathology & Audiology and Neuroscience.
 She is currently a student in the MS/PhD program in Speech-Language Pathology at UW-Madison.
 Madeline is interested in studying the cognitive-communication changes that result from neurodegenerative disease, specifically in Alzheimer’s Disease (AD) dementia.
 She is especially interested in investigating measures of fluency as a possible early detection tool for subtle cognitive changes along the disease spectrum and their relation to AD biomarkers.

-Hayley Olson —Hayley received her Bachelor of Science from the University of Kansas in Neuroscience with a minor in Linguistics in 2020.
+Hayley Olson — Hayley received her Bachelor of Science from the University of Kansas in Neuroscience with a minor in Linguistics in 2020.
 She is currently a student in the Ph.D. program in Communication Sciences & Disorders at UW-Madison.
 Hayley is interested in studying testing measures of language in persons with Aphasia and Alzheimer’s Disease (AD), neuroimaging to understand language organization in the brain, and fluency as it pertains to early detection of AD.
 She is also interested in increasing access to research in underrepresented groups and diversifying AD research.

 Pajnra Xiong — Pajnra earned her Bachelor of Science degree from the University of Wisconsin-Madison in Neurobiology and Communication Sciences and Disorders with a certificate in Asian American Studies with Hmong emphasis.
-She is currently a first-year graduate student at UW-Madison and working towards a clinical MS in Speech-Language Pathology.
+She is currently a second-year graduate student at UW-Madison and working towards a clinical MS in Speech-Language Pathology.
 She is open to exploring all specialties and working with all age groups.
 She is delighted to be a part of the CCANDL Lab and to learn from all of the lab members!

-Lily Leicht — Lily is a third-year undergraduate student studying Communication Sciences and Disorders with certificates in Disability Rights and Services and Promoting Activity for Diverse Abilities.
+Lily Leicht — Lily is a fourth-year undergraduate student studying Communication Sciences and Disorders with certificates in Disability Rights and Services and Promoting Activity for Diverse Abilities.
 She plans to attend graduate school for Speech-Language Pathology and is grateful to have the opportunity in undergrad to explore her populations of interest, including working with individuals with autism, strokes, TBIs, and dementia.
 Lily is so happy and grateful to be a part of the CCANDL team!

-Hannah Dassow — Hannah is a third-year undergraduate student studying Communication Sciences and Disorders with certificates in Disability Rights and Services and Promoting Activity for Diverse Abilities.
+Hannah Dassow — Hannah is a fourth-year undergraduate student studying Communication Sciences and Disorders with certificates in Disability Rights and Services and Promoting Activity for Diverse Abilities.
 Hannah plans to attend graduate school and become a pediatric Speech-Language Pathologist.
 She is so excited to be a part of the CCANDL lab and learn from this incredible team!

-Anna Johnson — Anna is a third-year undergraduate student studying Communication Sciences and Disorders with a certificate in Global Health.
+Anna Johnson — Anna is a fourth-year undergraduate student studying Communication Sciences and Disorders with a certificate in Global Health.
 She plans to attend graduate school for Speech-Language Pathology or Public Health to help ensure people have access to speech pathologists!
 She is grateful to further her education about dementia and the health impacts through CCANDL and can’t wait to learn from and grow with this welcoming team!

-Anikka Baker — Anikka is a first-year undergraduate studying neurobiology.
+Anikka Baker — Anikka is a second-year undergraduate studying neurobiology.
 She plans to attend graduate school for pharmacy and research pharmaceutical treatments for neurodegenerative disorders.
 She is excited to learn more about neurogenic disorders as a part of the CCANDL team!

 Lab Alumni